Berkeley students planning fraudulent course to circumvent ICE rules, avoid deportations

 "F-1 students are only allowed to take one course in an online modality each semester, unfortunately," observed a poster who identifed herself as Tiffany Earley Spadoni.
 "I don't think offering a one-credit hour course will meet the administrative requirements.
 But it is great to see creative solutions being discussed."

-"Looks like one other possible solution will be to see if the univ can make them all sign up for an outdoor PE class," wrote Florinda Ruiz, another user on the Facebook page.
+"Looks like one other possible solution will be to see if the univ can make them all sign up for an outdoor PE class," suggested Florinda Ruiz, another user on the Facebook page.

 Berkeley is well-known as among the most left-leaning institutions of higher learning in the United States.
-Last month, Berkeley officials mourned the murder of a white student by noting that most of the campus was upset about the death of George Floyd -- a statement that drew widespread criticism, even as top Berkeley officials doubled down.
+Last month, Berkeley's chancellor mourned the murder of a white student by noting that most of the campus was upset about the death of George Floyd -- a statement that drew widespread criticism, even as top Berkeley officials doubled down.
 And last year, a Berkeley instructor called rural Americans "bad people" who deserve "uncomfortable" lives.

-Berkeley did not immediately respond to Fox News' requests for comment about the apparent plan to circumvent immigration law.

 RICE STUDENTS DEMAND 'BLACK HOUSE,' VOLUNTARY HOUSING SEGREGATION, BETTER ID PHOTOS